gesellc/angular2-tour-of-heroes/README.md

 # THE HERO EDITOR - Angular 2 for Dart

-Once upon a time...
-We set out to build an app to help a staffing agency manage its stable of heroes.
-Even heroes need to find work...
+Once upon a time, we set out to build an app to help a staffing agency manage its stable of heroes.
+Even heroes need to find work.

-And the adventure begins [here](https://angular.io/docs/dart/latest/tutorial/)
+And the adventure begins... [here](https://angular.io/docs/dart/latest/tutorial/).

 ## Journey Journal